 Who Do You Work With/Who Do You Serve?

 What kinds of clients do you work with?
 Who seeks out your services?
 What does your ideal client look like?
 Help your followers envision themselves working with you through the inspiring branded images you share on Instagram.

-What do you do professionally?
-What is your job title?
+What do you do?
 Are you a designer, writer, teacher, coach, athlete, blogger… etc. Is this clear in the images you are sharing.
-If I came to your Instagram account, would I be able to know what it was you did?
+If I came to your Instagram account, would I be able to know what it was you/your company did?

-INSTA-INSPIRATION: Saffron Avenue owner and designer Angela Mondloch @saffronavenue is constantly utilizing Instagram’s video feature to show her working on her calligraphy and writing messages to her IG followers as it relates to her professional and personal life.
+INSTA-INSPIRATION: As a designer or maker of any kind, social media is made for you right now with all the video and animated options available through everyday tech like our phones or mobile devices.
+Saffron Avenue owner and designer Angela Mondloch @saffronavenue is constantly utilizing Instagram’s video feature to show her working on her calligraphy and writing messages to her IG followers as it relates to her professional and personal life.

 Now all of us have the luxury of working in big beautiful office spaces, but that’s ok.
 Showing where you work opens up more information about the world in which you exist in.
 That may sound so scientific, of course people know what world we exist in, but really, this element can often be underemphasized in social media where we get used to watching life happen on a screen.
 Do you work in a local coffee shop?
-Do you drive to you client’s homes?
-Do you work virtually?
+Do you drive to your client’s homes?
+Do you work virtually or in person?
 Help us picture what your creative world looks like.